telerik/winforms-docs/controls/pdfviewer/features/printing-support.md

 __RadPdfViewerNavigator__ allows you to print the currently shown PDF document with a simple button click which opens the *Print Preview* dialog.

 >caption Figure 2: Using RadPdfViewerNavigator

 ![pdfviewer-printing-support](images/pdfviewer-printing-support002.png)

+>note As of R2 2021 RadPdfViewer offers the **UseBufferedPrinting** property.
+If it is set to **true**, the page will be printed in an image that will be send to the printer at once.
+Loss of quality is possible.

 ## Printing With Code